-The Grand Palace admission fee is steep for Bangkok (500 baht as of June 2017), there’s no getting away from it – but it’s a better deal than it might seem at first glance.
-In addition to allowing you to take in the undeniable splendour of the Grand Palace complex itself, which includes Wat Phra Kaew (the Temple of the Emerald Buddha), you also get access to Bang Pa In Palace in Ayutthaya, Sanam Chandra Palace in Nakhon Pathom, and Ananta Samakhom Throne Hall in Bangkok’s Dusit area.
-Also normally included is the Vimanmek Mansion, but this has been closed for renovation since July 2016.
+The Grand Palace admission fee is steep for Bangkok (500 baht), there’s no getting away from it.
+However, it’s a better deal than it might seem at first glance.
+In addition to allowing you to take in the undeniable splendour of the Grand Palace complex itself, which includes The Temple of the Emerald Buddha, you also get access to Bang Pa In Palace in Ayutthaya, Sanam Chandra Palace in Nakhon Pathom, and Ananta Samakhom Throne Hall in Bangkok’s Dusit area.
+Also, normally included is the Vimanmek Mansion, but this has been closed for renovation since July 2016.

-The solution?
-If you can pull yourself out of bed on time, getting to the Grand Palace at around the opening time of 8.30am gives you a far greater chance of having the place to yourself for an initial wander and getting that peace-exuding shot of the complex grounds without a soul around.
+If you can pull yourself out of bed on time, getting to the Grand Palace at around the opening time of 8.30 am.
+It gives you a far greater chance of having the place to yourself for an initial wander and getting that peace-exuding shot of the complex grounds without a soul around.

-The Grand Palace might no longer be home to Thailand’s royal family – they moved out to the Dusit Palace as long ago as 1925 – but it still plays a role in the most important of Thailand’s royal and religious ceremonies.
+Though, The Grand Palace might no longer be home to Thailand’s royal family (they moved out to the Dusit Palace as long ago as 1925), it still plays a role in the most important of Thailand’s royal and religious ceremonies.
 Among these is the changing three times a year of the costume that adorns the Emerald Buddha statue inside Wat Phra Kaew – the switch between the three different costumes marks the transition between Thailand’s seasons, with one costume for each of the hot, rainy and cool seasons.

-Don’t be fooled by the proximity to backpacker enclave Khaosan Road (which even itself isn’t all trash and vodka buckets) – the area around the Grand Palace, in Bangkok’s old town of Rattanakosin Island, is a pocket full of historical, cultural and gastronomical interest.
-There are countless other temples, plus numerous museums, a wealth of spots for authentic Thai street food, great coffee, classy dinners, and stylish sundowner cocktails, plus no end of charming back alleys for you to wander aimlessly through and find a new side to the city.
+Don’t be fooled by the proximity to backpacker enclave Khaosan Road (which even itself isn’t all trash and vodka buckets).
+The area around the Grand Palace, in Bangkok’s old town of Rattanakosin Island, is a pocket full of historical, cultural and gastronomical interest.
+There are countless other temples, plus numerous museums, a wealth of spots for authentic Thai street food, great coffee, classy dinners, and stylish sundowner cocktails, also no end of charming back alleys for you to wander aimlessly through and find a new side to the city.

 Photos by Greg Knapp; VasenkaPhotography; Thanate Tan; Nik Cyclist; Kyle Pearce; Chris Wotton